moble/PostNewtonian/README.md

 to support people working in pure python, C, C++, and Mathematica.

-This repository contains python notebooks which collect various PN expressions, allow for their symbolic manipulation using the , and generate C/C++ code which allows for efficient evaluation.
+This repository contains python notebooks which collect various PN expressions, allow for their symbolic manipulation using the `sympy` module, and generate C/C++ code which allows for efficient evaluation.
+To be more explicit, the tasks performed by code in this module will:

 - Collect various PN expressions, with annotations describing where they come from